 EOLPodcast

 Links mentioned in this episode:

 If you enjoy this content please share it with others and consider leaving a review on iTunes.
-Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest patron Karen Hendrickson, and to those who have bought me a coffee and made a donation through Paypal!
-Your contributions make all the difference.
+Thanks again to all supporters on my page at Patreon.com/eolu, especially my newest donor Connie WS and to John Wadsworth for renewing your pledge.
+Also thanks to Someone who became a monthly member of Buy Me a Coffee!
+Your contributions make all the difference and ensure this podcast stays ad-free.

+EOLPodcast